redpanda-data/connect/website/docs/components/processors/redis_script.md

 ### `keys_mapping`

 A [Bloblang mapping](/docs/guides/bloblang/about) which should evaluate to an array of keys matching in size to the number of arguments required for the specified Redis script.
-Must evaluate to an array of strs.

 Type: `string`
-Requires version 4.11.0 or newer

 ```yml
 # Examples